-Illustration of the proposed Cross Bayou Pump Station PROJECT DESCRIPTION St. Charles Parish Hurricane Protection Levee Shoreline Enhancement and LaBranche Wetlands Restoration Project Location:
+St. Charles Parish Hurricane Protection Levee Shoreline Enhancement and LaBranche Wetlands Restoration Project Location:

-Bartrain Levee
+chartrain Levee

 The project is located along the unprotected sections of St. Charles Parish Lake Pontchartrain shoreline.

 Project Description:

 The project's overall objective is to protect northern St. Charles Parish by stabilizing the Lake Pontchartrain shoreline from further erosion, enhancing the shoreline where possible, and restoring the LaBranche Wetlands to provide an integrated system of multiple lines of defense.
 The shoreline protection measures are integrated with interior marsh restoration for a comprehensive restoration strategy for the LaBranche Wetlands.
 Previous efforts have protected approximately 14,000 feet of shoreline.
-There is approximately 18,500 feet of shoreline which is not protected.
-This year CIAP will construct approximately 3,400 feet of shoreline with the East LaBranche Shoreline Protection project PO-43.
-Once constructed this will leave approximately 15,000 feet of unprotected shoreline.
+There was approximately 18,500 feet of shoreline which is not protected.
+The Coastal Impact Assistance Program (CIAP) constructed approximately 3,400 feet of shoreline with the East LaBranche Shoreline Protection project PO-43.
+This leaves approximately 15,000 feet of unprotected shoreline.

+2016 THE PONTCHARTRAIN LEVEE DISTRICT

+PROGRESS REPORT

 Project Status

 Recent activity: